rishiraj88/leasing/README.md

 ## Notes for Developers

-### The backend of the app was packaged and published with the following commands:
+### The backend of the app has been packaged and published with the following commands:

 - In your file explorer, go to `leasing/contract` directory:
 <pre>cd leasing/contract</pre>